 Synonymous (also Valtelina Vert, Valtelin Blanc, Valteliner Blanc, Valteliner Vert, Veltliner Verde) for the grape variety Green Valtellina; look there.

 The white grape variety comes from Austria.
-The most important of the approximately 80 Synonyms alphabetically grouped by country are Valtelin Blanc, Valteliner Blanc, Valteliner Blanc, Valteliner Vert, Veltliner Verde ( France ); Green Valtellina ( New Zealand ); Dreimänner, Falkensteiner, Feldlinger, Grauer Veltliner, Grüner, Green Muscat, GrüVe, GV, Manhardsrebe, Manhardt grape, Manhartsrebe, Mauhardsrebe, Mouhardrebe, Veltliner, White, White Reifler, Weißgipfler = second main name ( Austria ); Bielospicak, Veltlinské Zelené ( Slovakia ); Zeleni Veltinec ( Slovenia ); Veltliner ( South-Tirol ); Veltlinské Zelené ( Czech Republic ); Zöld Veltelini, Fehérhegyü ( Hungary ).
+The most important of the 80 Synonyms alphabetically grouped by country are Valtelin Blanc, Valteliner, Valteliner Blanc, Valteliner Vert, Veltliner Verde ( France ); Green Valtellina ( New Zealand ); Dreimänner, Falkensteiner, Feldlinger, Grauer Veltliner, Grüner, Grüner Muskateller, GrüVe, GV, Manhardsrebe, Manhardtraube, Manhartsrebe, Mauhardsrebe, Mouhardrebe, Veltliner, Weißer, Weißer Reifler, Weißgipfler = second main name ( Austria ); Bielospicak, Veltlínské Zelené ( Slovakia ); Zeleni Veltinec ( Slovenia ); Veltliner ( South-Tirol ); Veltlínské Zelené ( Czech Republic ); Zöld Veltelini, Fehérhegyü ( Hungary ).

-Low genetic traits suggested that the central Veltliner variety Red Veltliner a grandparent is.
-Made in 1998 DNA analysis of the Austrian biologist Ferdinand Regner became the Traminer identified as a parent.
-In 2000, a very old vine was discovered in the Burgenland municipality of St. Georgen.
-The previously unknown variety was St. Georgen and is after 2007 DNA analyzes Regner's the second parent.
-Whether father or mother, but remains open.
-However, the genes or properties of the St. Georgen have prevailed much more strongly than those of the Traminers.
+Slight genetic traits suggested that the central Veltliner lead variety Red Veltliner is a grandparent.
+Through 1998 DNA analysis by the Austrian biologist Dr. Ferdinand Regner was the Traminer identified as a parent.
+In 2000, a very old vine was discovered in the St. Georgen community in Burgenland.
+The previously unknown variety was St. Georgen and is the second parent after Regner's DNA analysis in 2007.
+Whether father or mother variety remains open.
+The genes and properties of St. Georgen, however, have prevailed much more strongly than those of the Traminer.